Swaraj911/Azure--Manage-Subscriptions-and-RBAC/README.md

 6. On the Management groups blade, click +Create.
 7. Create management group with the following settings.
 Select Submit when you are done.
    SETTING:-
-   Management group ID: az104-mg1(must be unique in the directory) Management group display name: az104-mg1
+   a) Management group ID: az104-mg1(must be unique in the directory)
+   b) Management group display name: az104-mg1
 9. Refresh the management group page to ensure your displays.
 This may take a minute.

 ### Step 2: Review and assign a built-in Azure role